-[Pirovani and Oliveira 2021].
-She built an LG only analyzing the GC of the First HAREM3, which contains, in its majority, newspaper texts.
+Therefore, this work, as part of a larger project, has two-folds.
+Firstly, we sought to explore different textual genres such as emails, ordinances, interviews, and many others in Portuguese to identify rules to be used to adapt an LG.
+That is already an improvement in the work carried out by Pirovani [Pirovani 2019; Pirovani et al. 2019].
+She built an LG only analyzing the GC of the First HAREM, which contains, in its majority, newspaper texts.
 In the current work, we will explore a Biblical document genre due to its sophisticated language.
-Secondly, we proposed a strategy in this work for identifying and annotating the family (fatherhood and motherhood) and place of birth relationships between pairs of NEs.
-The relationships we are interested in are only those described in Mathew Chapter 1 and 2.
-In the end, we will have the NEs annotated and a list of parentship and place of birth relationships cited in the worked documents.
+Secondly, we proposed a strategy in this work for identifying and annotating the family relationships between pairs of NEs.
+The family relationships we are interested in are only those of fatherhood and motherhood described in Mathew Chapter 1.
+In the end, we will have the NEs annotated and a list of parentships cited in worked document.

-As a practical application, we present these lists in the Prolog facts format to allow reasoning about them.
-Hence, we show that it is possible to generate the Prolog facts database using the LG built to extract the relationships and it is also possible to generate well-structured answers from Prolog facts using LG.
+As a practical application, we present the list of parentships in the Prolog facts format to allow reasoning about them.
+We also show that it is possible to generate well-structured answers from Prolog facts using LG.
 The output is an input to another project which aims to provide a robot with an extra logical reasoning capability [Oliveira et al. 2020].